Tom Boere: Türkgücü

 On 27 July 2020, Boere joined Türkgücü München.
 His coach Alexander Schmidt initially utilised him next to the consistently efficient Petar Slišković in the centre of attack.
 After three goals in seven games, Sercan Sararer was briefly moved forward from the attacking midfield before Mounir Bouziane, another newcomer, finally removed the Dutchman completely from seeing the field.

 SV Meppen

-After the investor of Türkgücü Munich, Hasan Kivran, announced his withdrawal at the end of December 2020 and thus left the future of the club in uncertainty, 28-year-old Boere moved to league rivals SV Meppen in early-January 2021 – a team which had scored the sixth fewest amount of goals in the league at the time.
+After the investor of Türkgücü Munich, Hasan Kivran, announced his withdrawal at the end of December 2020 and thus left the future of the club in uncertainty, 28-year-old Boere moved to league rivals SV Meppen in early-January 2021 – a team which had scored the sixth fewest goals in the league at the time.
 He signed a contract until the end of the season.
 He made his debut for the club on 9 January in a 1–0 win over 1.
 FC Saarbrücken, playing the entire match.
 On 19 February, Boere scored his first goal for the club which secured a 2–1 home win over Hallescher FC.
 Earlier in the match, he had provided an assist to Hassan Amin.